YahooArchive/mojito/docs/dev_guide/intro/mojito_configuring.rst

 Using Mojit Instances
 #####################

-When a mojit instance is defined in ``application.json``, routing paths defined in ``routes.json`` can be associated with an action of that mojit instance.
+When a mojit instance is defined in ``application.json``, you can map an action of that mojit instance to a routing path in ``app.js``.
 Actions are references to functions in the mojit controllers.
 When a client makes an HTTP request on a defined routing path, the function in the mojit controller that is referenced by the action from the mojit instance is called.